EugeneJun03/Learning-Python/README.md

 # Learning-Python
-This repository is a space that do some python practices
+This repository is a space that doing some python practices